gitadr/gatsbyPortfolio/src/content/notes/note_210106_HowToSpeak.md

 tags: ["Public Speaking"]
 ---

 Patrick Winston's 'How to speak' lecture has been on my watchlist for a while.
-I wanted to make an effort at the start of the year to do so.
-I'm glad I did.
+It didn't disappoint.
 You can watch it [here](https://youtu.be/Unzc731iCUY).

 ### Notes